PlayStation Portable: PSP Go (N1000)

 The PSP Go lacks a UMD drive, and instead has 16 GB of internal flash memory, which can be extended by up to 32 GB with the use of a Memory Stick Micro (M2).
 Games must be downloaded from the PlayStation Store.
 The removal of the UMD drive effectively region-locks the unit because it must be linked to a single, region-locked PlayStation Network account.
 While the PSP Go can download games to itself, users can also download and transfer games to the device from a PlayStation 3 console, or the Windows-based software Media Go.

 All downloadable PSP and PlayStation games available for older PSP models are compatible with the PSP Go.
 Sony confirmed that almost all UMD-based PSP games released after October 1, 2009, would be available to download and that most older UMD-only games would also be downloadable.

 In February 2010, it was reported that Sony might re-launch the PSP Go due to the lack of consumer interest and poor sales.
 In June 2010, Sony began bundling the console with 10 free downloadable games; the same offer was made available in Australia in July.
 Three free games for the PSP Go were offered in America.
 In October that year, Sony announced it would reduce the price of the unit.
 On April 20, 2011, the manufacturer announced that the PSP Go would be discontinued outside of North America so it could concentrate on the PlayStation Vita.

 PSP Street (E1000)

 The PSP-E1000, which was announced at Gamescom 2011, is a budget-focused model that was released across the PAL region on October 26 of that year.
-The E1000 lacks Wi-Fi capability and has a matte finish similar to that of the slim PlayStation 3.
-It has a monaural speaker instead of the previous models' stereo speakers and lacks a microphone.
+The E1000 model lacks Wi-Fi capability and has a matte finish similar to that of the slim PlayStation 3.
+It has a mono speaker instead of the previous models' stereo speakers and lacks a microphone.
 This model also lacked the physical brightness buttons from the front of the handheld, instead offering brightness controls in the System Software's 'Power Save Settings' menu.

 An ice-white version was released in PAL territories on July 20, 2012.